Guidelines for Implementing and Auditing Differentially Private Systems

 \subsection{The Importance of the Privacy Budget}

-A crucial feature of differential privacy is that it is compositional: If a sequence of $k$ analyses are carried out, such that each analysis $i$ is $(\epsilon_i,\delta_i)$-differentially private, then in aggregate, the entire sequence of analyses is $(\epsilon,\delta)$-differentially private for $\epsilon = \sum_{i=1}^k \epsilon_i, \delta = \sum_{i=1}^k\delta_i$.
+A crucial feature of differential privacy is that it is compositional: If a sequence of $k$ analyses are carried out, such that each analysis $i$ is $(\epsilon_i,\delta_i)$-differentially private, then in aggregate, the entire sequence of analyses is $(\epsilon,\delta)$-differentially private for $\epsilon = \sum_{i=1}^k \epsilon_i, \delta = \sum_{i=1}^k\delta_i$ -- however, this is only a (often loose) upper bound.
 There are a number of other more sophisticated methods for ``accounting for'' the constituent privacy losses $(\epsilon_i,\delta_i)$ and aggregating them into an overall $(\epsilon,\delta)$ guarantee: but the important point is that 1) such aggregations of privacy loss are possible, and 2) the guarantees of differential privacy ultimately stem from the final $(\epsilon,\delta)$-guarantee characterizing the entire sequence of analyses performed.
-Differential privacy should therefore be thought of as a limited resource to parcel out, with some bound $(\epsilon_B,\delta_B)$ on the overall privacy usage.
+Differential privacy should therefore be thought of as a limited resource to parcel out,\footnote{This, in fact, is true of any privacy protection scheme that prevents reconstruction of the original database \citep{dinur:privacy}, not just differential privacy.} with some bound $(\epsilon_B,\delta_B)$ on the overall privacy usage.
 These parameters can be thought of as a privacy \emph{budget}.
 The choice of \emph{what} the privacy budget should be set at, and how it should be parcelled out are among the most important policy decisions that are made when deciding to allow for differentially private data access.